deathraylabs/ray-optics/README.md

 # Ray Optics Simulation

+This is a fork of the insanely awesome Ray Optics Simulation created by Rick Tu.
+I wanted to learn some javascript and how this code was written, so this fork isn't really intended for anyone but me.
+It's best to assume that I've somehow destroyed the underlying code and that it's nothing you should be touching with less than a 10 ft pole.

 Simulate reflection and refraction of light.
 ## Features
 - Simulate various light sources: ray, beam, and point source